meme + cliff styles

 One of their most front-running collaborations is the Innocence Initiative.
 It is a multifaceted approach to protecting Black girls from unfair treatment.
 MEASURE is working to create policy recommendations and has provided training to over 700 juvenile youth defenders by creating a comic book that is for the empowerment of Black Girls.
 They also were able to step up during COVID to provide direct support to Black girls through mental wellness support, technology access, food and monitorship.

-Meme + Cliff Styles are set to wed in Georgetown on July 25th, 2021 courtesy of the Austin wedding industry who donated over $30,000 worth of wedding products and services.
+Meme + Cliff Styles are set to wed at the Union on Eighth in Georgetown on July 25th, 2021 courtesy of the Austin wedding industry who donated over $30,000 worth of wedding products and services.